Carrefour de Lodéon

 Carrefour de Lodéon is a French daily classical music radio program by public radio station France Inter and France Musique since September 2014 and hosted by Frédéric Lodéon.
-It has been broadcast since 1992 from Monday to Thursday from 4 pm to 5 pm (CST) from 1992 to 2014, then from 4 pm to 6 pm (CST) from September 2014 on France Musique.
+It has been broadcast since 1992 from Monday to Thursday from 4 pm to 5 pm (CST) from 1992 to 2014, then from 4 pm to 6 pm (CST) from September 2014 to June 2020 on France Musique.
 The name of the show is a double entendre: it may refer to the Carrefour de l'Odéon, a square in Paris located in the 6th arrondissement, and the last name of the host.